n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 such features are optional.

 The `abvm` feature positions above-base marks for attachment to base characters.
-In Devanagari, this includes "Reph" in addition to the diacritical marks and Vedic signs.
+In Devanagari, this includes "Reph" in addition to above-base dependent vowels (matras), diacritical marks, and Vedic signs.

 The `blwm` feature positions below-base marks for attachment to base characters.
-In Devanagari, this includes below-base dependent vowels (matras) as well as the below-base consonant form "Rakaar".
+In Devanagari, this includes below-base dependent vowels (matras) and diacritical marks as well as the below-base consonant form "Rakaar".